What is Alaska Corporation Foreign Qualification

 It's important to choose a good name for your Alaska Foreign Corporation because if you want to change it after you qualify you

-will have to file amended documents with the Alaska Secretary of State (and pay a fee).
+will have to file amended documents with the Alaska Division of Corporations (and pay a fee).

 |